plone/documentation/docs/install/installation-from-packages.md

 Submit the form and your backend is ready.

 - If you created a Plone site with a Classic UI frontend, then you have completed the installation.
 Nearly.
-Enable your add-ons [^enable-add-ons].
+Enable your add-ons.[^enable-add-ons]

 - If you created a Plone site with a Volto frontend, continue with the next steps in section {ref}`install-source-volto-frontend-label`.